Rotorsoft/eventually-monorepo/libs/eventually/README.md

 ## Routing conventions

 Message handlers are routed by convention.
-Getters provide the current state of reducible artifacts, and can be used to audit their streams or for integrations via polling.
+Getters provide the current state of reducible artifacts, and they can be used to audit their streams or for integrations via polling.
 We provide an [in-memory app adapter](./src/__dev__/InMemoryApp.ts) to facilitate integration testing, while the [express app adapter](../eventually-express/src/ExpressApp.ts) is our default REST-based service adapter in real production systems:

 Artifact | Handler | Getters
 | --- | --- | --- |